-When implementation is complete, City Planning will be able to review two-thirds of all applications 25% to 50% faster than today, saving up to 100 millions of dollars in soft and carrying costs property owners who seek to improve or develop their property every year.
+When implementation is complete, City Planning will be able to complete pre-certification review for two-thirds of all application types within fifteen months, saving up to 100 millions of dollars in soft and carrying costs property owners who seek to improve or develop their property every year.

 Having a clear and predictable review process will help property owners better time their projects with economic cycles.
 These process improvements will also benefit other city agencies who regularly apply for discretionary actions, speeding up the creation of affordable housing, economic development projects and open space.
 Projects will enter ULURP sooner and may happen sooner, benefiting neighborhood residents and bringing in tax revenues for the city.

 By making it easier to do business with the city, BluePRint will directly benefit the economy of the city.

 We have mapped out a new review process that is more predictable and more efficient by reducing review cycles and revisions.
 The improved process facilitates coordinated review among divisions from the moment an applicant walks in the door with an idea for their property.

 The new agency rules formalize a new pre-filing process.
 The rules provide a clear roadmap for applicants and the Department to follow as a project moves from conception to filing, serving to better coordinate the land use and environmental issues that have implications for one another and on the final application that will ultimately be filed with the Department.
 For those applications subject to the ULURP rules, the post-filing process is covered by existing rules governing ULURP.
 All other applications are subject to established department procedures for the processing of non ULURP land use applications.